terragrids/.github/profile/README.md

 ## Contributions

-To make contributions, check out the `dev` branch in the repo you want to make a code change, crate a personal branch, name it starting with `feature/`, and push your commits.
+To make contributions, check out the `dev` branch in the repo you want to make a code change, create a personal branch, name it starting with `feature/`, and push your commits.
 When you are ready, open a Pull Request on the `dev` branch.

 **Dev rules**